 Compression faucet repair usually involves removing the handle, taking apart the valve assembly and replacing the washer within.
 While not difficult, you’ll want to make sure you turn off the water and don’t let any parts slip down the drain while you’re working!
 To make this repair simple, keep a handful of right-sized washers on hand for when you need them.

 Ball faucets were designed to be the first washerless faucet.
 Unlike compression faucets, a ball faucet only has one handle for both hot and cold water.
 They’re especially common in kitchen sinks.
-If your faucet’s handle can rotate semi-freely up and down and form side-to-side, then it’s probably a ball faucet.
-The temperature, pressure, and flow rate of the water all depends on where you position the ball faucet handle.
+If your faucet’s handle can rotate semi-freely up and down and from side-to-side, then it’s probably a ball faucet.
+The lever of the ball faucet manages the water temperature, pressure, and flow rate.

 Unlike the other types of faucet on this list, cartridge faucets can have either one or two handles.
 Unlike compression faucets, however, you don’t have to rotate the faucet handles to control water flow.
 Instead, you can simply turn a cartridge faucet handle to start the water flow.
 Unless there’s something wrong, the handle should rotate from “off” to “on” in one smooth, easy motion.
 Single-handle cartridge faucets move up-and-down to control water flow and side-to-side to control temperature, like disc faucets.

 Cartridge faucets contain a hollow metal cartridge inside the body of the faucet.
 This hollow cartridge seals the faucet, blocking water flow from both hot and cold water lines.
 When you open the faucet, you push the cartridge forward.
-In its forward position, the cartridge no longer covers the water lines, so water flows through the faucet.
+In its forward position, the cartridge no longer covers the water lines allowing water to flow through the faucet.
 When adjusting temperature, you’re rotating the cartridge slightly so that it blocks either the cold or hot water intakes.